 In order to reach the Fortress,the Posterna itinerary is the most direct one and it is all indoors until the Fortress exit.

 Therefore, once arrived at the terminal of Piazza Campello, you can go up through one of the two available lifts, provided with an external and internal Braille as well as a raised button panel, and with light and vocal signals of floors.

-For those willing to reach the Fortress with their own transport, you must bear in mind that the facility is located within the LTZ (LIMITED TRAFFIC ZONE), therefore it’s necessary to send by fax to the number 0743-218074 the two-sided copy of the disabled coupon, by also mentioning the plate of the car and the transit day.
-All must be done previously or within 72 hours of the transit.
+For those willing to reach the Fortress with their own transport, you must bear in mind that the facility is located within the ZTL (LIMITED TRAFFIC ZONE), therefore it’s necessary to send by fax to the number 0743-218074 the two-sided copy of the disabled coupon, by also mentioning the plate of the car and the transit day.
+All must be done in advance or within 72 hours of the transit.
 Alternatively, you can also go personally to the Municipal Police command centre, located in Piazza Garibaldi 42, in the lower part of the city, under the two entrance arches.

 Audio guides are not available in the facility.